 One of the biggest mistakes anglers can make is leaving the water at any sight of rain.
 No, it’s not always comfortable to fish in, but the quality of fishing that can occur in the midst of it is hard to beat.

-It’s important to watch out for your safety, but a little bit of inclement weather can get the fish moving in ways that few other environmental factors can.
+It’s important to watch out for your safety, but a little inclement weather can get the fish moving in ways that few other environmental factors can.
 As long as you’re prepared and have an idea of different techniques, you’ll be in good shape.

-My 15 Essential Tips When Fishing In The Rain
+15 Essential Tips When Fishing In The Rain

 Let’s go into the reasons why you should fish in the rain and why it can be actually better!